Windos/blog/content/blog/ps-splatting.md

 A good example of this in action from the [TechNet magazine](https://technet.microsoft.com/en-us/magazine/gg675931.aspx) is turning:

-{% highlight powershell %}Get-WmiObject –computername SERVER-R2 –class Win32_LogicalDisk –filter "DriveType=3" –credential "Administrator"{% endhighlight %}
+{% highlight powershell %}Get-WmiObject -computername SERVER-R2 -class Win32_LogicalDisk -filter "DriveType=3" -credential "Administrator"{% endhighlight %}

 into: